9beach/mpv-config/README.md

 ![img](https://github.com/cyl0/ModernX/blob/main/preview.png?raw=true)

 I added a simple feature.
-In idle state, it shows a qoute about writing and art.
+In idle state, it shows a quote about writing and art.
-You can copy the text with `script-message copy-quote`, and also add your favorite qoutes to `script-opts/modernx-and-quotes.txt` file.
+You can copy the text with `script-message copy-quote`, and also add your favorite quotes to `script-opts/modernx-and-quotes.txt` file.

 ![img](modernx-and-quotes.png)